muppet9010/Factorio-Single-Train-Unit/README.md

 # Single Train Unit

 Adds a single train unit comprising of a small cargo/fluid wagon and a locomotives at both ends.
 Total size is of a standard wagon.
-There are seperate cargo and fluid wagon versions.
+There are separate cargo and fluid wagon versions.

 ![Single Train Unit Examples](https://thumbs.gfycat.com/DependableMixedBarasinga-size_restricted.gif)